-This article will answer the question what is normal blood pressure.
+This article will answer the question what is normal human blood pressure.
+It’s complicated.
 Here goes.

 There is no such thing as ‘normal blood pressure’.
-But for most adults there is a normal range between 110/70 and 140/90 mmHg.
+But for most adults, most of the time, there is a normal range between 90/60 and 135/85 mmHg.

 “130/80 is a good average target for most patients, and 120/70 if you have diabetes.”